-On My Own of Michigan is currently supported by a staff of five.
-Four of those members are on our program team and dedicated solely to supporting your progress.
+On My Own of Michigan is currently supported by a staff of four.
+Three of those members are on our program team and dedicated solely to supporting your progress.

 Our staff comes to On My Own of Michigan with a range of experiences supporting individuals with developmental disabilities—personal, educational and professional.
 Some are trained social workers and educators.
 A few have family members with developmental disabilities.
 What we have in common though is a passion for helping you achieve your goals.

 My first day at OMO: August 7, 2017

 A little about me: I’m responsible for managing all aspects of our organization, and ensuring our staff have the resources they need to provide the highest-quality support to our members.
 Before I came to On My Own of Michigan, I was the Chief Performance Officer for Miriam’s Kitchen—a nonprofit working to end long-term homelessness in Washington, DC.
 I also had a career in community relations for minor league baseball teams and spent some summers dressed as a mascot.
 I have a Bachelor of Science in Print Journalism from Suffolk University, certificates in nonprofit management and strategy and performance management from Georgetown University, and a Master of Business Administration from Case Western Reserve University.

 Ask me about: our plans for the future, our finances, ways you can invest in our work and the daily operations of the organization